tdwg/hc/docs/inclusive/index.md

 **Latest version:** http://rs.tdwg.org/eco/doc/inclusive/

-**Abstract:** The Humboldt Extension for ecological inventories mints the term isLeastSpecificTargetCategoryQuantityInclusive to describe how to treat counts of organisms when records from a single dwc:event include multiple target categories.
+**Abstract:** The Humboldt Extension for ecological inventories mints the term isLeastSpecificTargetCategoryQuantityInclusive to describe how to treat counts of organisms when records from a single event include multiple target categories.
 This document describes how to use that term.

-**Contributors:** Yi Ming Gan, Wesley Hochachka, John Wieczorek, Yanina Sica, Peter Brenton
+**Contributors:** Yi Ming Gan, Wesley Hochachka, John Wieczorek, Yanina Sica, Peter Brenton, Steven Baskauf

 **Creator:** TDWG Humboldt Core Task Group